clydebarrow/esphome-docs-hugo/content/components/text_sensor/lvgl.md

 The `lvgl` text sensor platform creates a Text Sensor from an LVGL textual widget and requires {{< docref "/components/lvgl/index" "LVGL" >}} to be configured.

-Supported widgets are [lvgl-widget-label](#lvgl-widget-label) and [lvgl-widget-textarea](#lvgl-widget-textarea).
+Supported widgets are [`label`](#lvgl-widget-label) and [`textarea`](#lvgl-widget-textarea).
 A single text sensor supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome text sensor component.

 ## Configuration variables: